 A descriptive cross-sectional study was carried out at the University of Port Harcourt.
 It is a public tertiary institution, in 1975.(8) It has an undergraduate student population of about 44,500 (8) The university has three campuses: Abuja, Delta, and Choba campuses, twelve (12) faculties and eighty-eight (88) departmental courses.(8) The study population was made up of undergraduate female students of the University.
 Study respondents who were over 35 years of age and those who were unwilling to participate were excluded from the study.

-The sample size formula for descriptive studies was used, a sample size of 398 was derived with a prevalence from a previous study after correcting for a 10% non-response.(9)
+The sample size formula for descriptive studies was used, a sample size of 398 was derived please use complete formula for sample size calculation with a prevalence from a previous study after correcting for a 10% non-response.(9)

 A multi-staged sampling technique was used.
 In the first stage, using the list of faculties in the University as a sampling frame, 8 faculties were picked by balloting.
 In the second stage, the list of departments in each of the faculties was used as the sampling frame.
 Eight departments were selected by balloting.
 In stage 3 the sample size was divided equally among the departments and an average of 50 respondents were selected from each.
+Better use flow chart or suitable diagram to reflect sampling techniques.
 From the department the student list at each level was obtained and used as the sampling frame.
 Based on a 4- or 5-year course system, 10 to 13 students from each level were selected via random sampling using a table of random sampling.
 The students that were not available were replaced until the required sample size was reached.
+What language was used in that questionnaire?
+Was that in local language?

 Study tool